KLUE · Autonomous Reasoning Agent

 Three engagements.
 Three case studies.

-Public Sector Web Application · Black Box
+Public Sector Web Application · No Access

 Eleven findings.
 Sixty-one minutes.
 One database, fully compromised.